aleksha/data-analysis-tutorial/session-3/README.md

 the training data.

-In contrast, **unsupervised learning algorithms** take a set of data that contains only inputs (no labels or upervisory signal).
-These algorythms find structure in the data, like grouping or clustering of data points.
+In contrast, **unsupervised learning algorithms** take a set of data that contains only inputs (no labels or supervisory signal).
+These algorithms find structure in the data, like grouping or clustering of data points.
-Uunsupervised learning algorithms identify commonalities in the data and react based on the presence or absence of such commonalities in each new piece of data.
+Unsupervised learning algorithms identify commonalities in the data and react based on the presence or absence of such commonalities in each new piece of data.

 Now, let's look in general on the problem of **classification**.
 This is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.
 We do already touch it, when trying to distinguish between signal and background events.